-Preparing your home environment in advance is helpful for when you are discharge home.
-Here are some suggestions:
+Preparing your home in advance is helpful for when you are discharged.
+Here are some helpful suggestions:

-- Move regularly used items which are heavy or out of reach to more accessible areas – i.e. move saucepans up from low shelves or cupboards
+- move regularly used items which are heavy or out of reach to more accessible areas – such as moving saucepans up from low shelves or cupboards

-- Plan for someone to care for any pets including walking dogs after surgery
+- plan for someone to care for any pets

-- Have some ‘over the counter’ pain killers such as paracetamol and ibuprofen and ensure your enough of your prescription medicines at home for after the operation
+- buy some ‘over the counter’ pain killers such as paracetamol and ibuprofen

 Keep fit and healthy

 The fitter you are for your surgery the less likely you are to have complications during or after your surgery.
-You should seek to make some lifestyle improvements:
+You should aim to make some lifestyle improvements such as:

-- Improve your fitness through strengthening exercises and walking, cycling and swimming
+- improving your fitness through strengthening exercises and walking, cycling and swimming

 Pack a small bag to bring to hospital

-- Something to read to occupy you – book, magazines
+- something to read to occupy you such as a book or magazines

-- Please avoid bring large items and minimise high valuables, jewellery, credit cards or cash
+- please avoid bring large items and minimise high valuables such jewellery, credit cards and cash